Dr. Prudence Gourguechon is a former President of the American Psychoanalytic Association and past Dean of the Chicago Psychoanalytic Institute.

 Selected Appointments & Accomplishments

-2020 – Present Guest Faculty, Northwestern University Medical School Department of Psychiatry and Behavioral Sciences (Course: Fourth Year Resident Case Conference)
+2020-2021 Guest Faculty, Department of Psychiatry, Feinberg School of Medicine at Northwestern University.
+(Course: Fourth Year Resident Case Conference)

 2018 – Present Experienced disability examiner evaluating diagnosis, functional capacity and rehabilitation potential.
 Retained by Social Security Administration, Mednick Associates, Dane Street, State of Illinois Secretary of State among others.

 2014 – 2017 Representative to American Psychiatric Association Assembly from the American Psychoanalytic Association

 2010 – 2014 Head, Psychoanalysis and Social Issues Department, American Psychoanalytic Association